 She proceeded to ask me to give her “a stack of business cards, because [she] was going to tell everyone about me”, and I explained that I had to change the company name and hadn’t come up with a new one yet.
 I said, “Maybe I’ll call it magic touch” half joking, but as I thought about it more, I thought it really was a great name.
 Finally, Magic Touch Mechanical was born (after confirming the name was available this time)!

 Air Conditioning and Heating Installations Take Off

-I’ve liked to take things apart to see how they worked since I was a kid, it always just came naturally to me, so appliance and HVAC repair was an easy choice for me thirty years ago when I landed my first job with a large mechanical company.
+I’ve liked to take things apart to see how they worked since I was a kid, it always just came naturally to me, so appliance and HVAC repair was an easy choice for me almost 35 years ago when I landed my first job with a large mechanical company.

 One aspect of the HVAC Industry I particularly enjoyed was designing and installing cooling and heating “systems” for different applications.
 The more complex and high–tech the system the better!

-My favorite project type was any one that gave me the opportunity to install a new system in a home or building to replace one that "never worked well" according to the customer.
-There’s a sense of pride and satisfaction that comes with providing a solution to a problem a homeowner has had for a long time, and just "lived with".
+My favorite project type was any one that gave me the opportunity to design a new system in a home or building, especially to replace one that “never worked well” according to the customer.
+There’s a sense of pride and satisfaction that comes with providing a solution to a problem a homeowner has had for a long time, and just “lived with”.
 Now you’re the guy who came in and saved the day…and that feels pretty good!